slazarska/mars-go-tests/README.md

 ![NASA Mars Rover banner](images/banner.jpg)

-A small educational Go project for testing Mars Rover Photos API by NASA.
+A small educational project with API tests in Go for Mars Rover Photos by NASA Open APIs.

 ## 🛰️ Project Description

 This project demonstrates how to build and test a simple HTTP client in Go.
-It interacts with the [NASA Mars Rover Photos API](https://api.nasa.gov/) to fetch images taken by the rovers *Curiosity*, *Opportunity*, and *Spirit*.
+It interacts with the [NASA Mars Rover Photos API](https://api.nasa.gov/) to fetch images taken by the rover *Curiosity*.

 It includes: